Kansas to North Dakota Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Kansas to North Dakota

-When transporting your vehicle from the Sunflower State to the Peace Garden State, these factors will influence your final price:
+When moving your vehicle from the Sunflower State to the Peace Garden State, several factors can affect the total shipping cost:

 - Distance and route: The journey from Kansas to North Dakota spans about 716 miles.
 More miles mean more fuel and labor, raising the cost.